AdaCore/learn/courses/advanced-ada/chapters/typing.rst

 aggregate could be :ada:`Complex` or :ada:`String`, so it is ambiguous and therefore illegal.
 The compiler is not required to notice that there is only one type with components :ada:`Re` and :ada:`Im`, of some real type
---- in fact, the compiler is not *allowed* to notice that, for overloading purposes.
+|mdash| in fact, the compiler is not *allowed* to notice that, for
+overloading purposes.

 We can qualify as usual: